 The brightest element in this story is the soldier Matt Burgess.
 His bravery continues in helping fellow vets and those lives needful of a smart canine friend.

-We’re looking forward to adding our voices to the many others that are spreading Freedom Fidos message to the world.
+As a not for profit Columbus Georgia based service tailored for disabled veterans, we’re looking forward to adding our voices to the many others that are spreading Freedom Fidos’ messages to the world.